 Diversity & Inclusion in the Workplace

-In today’s political, economic, and global business environment, diversity has become increasingly important.
-While diversity and inclusion have been a part of the conversation and on the radar for many businesses for years, it is very apparent that more needs to be done.
+While diversity and inclusion have been a part of the conversation and on the radar for many organizations, it is very apparent that more needs to be done.
 Despite this increased emphasis and scrutiny, it is widely believed that businesses face a reality gap: Results appear to be too slow.
-Tune in and learn how to close the gap between what is said about D&I at work and what needs to change or be improved upon.
+Tune in and learn how to close the gap between what is said about D & I at work and what needs to change or be improved upon.

-The commitment to educate and discuss diversity and inclusion falls on the shoulders of executive leadership, all managers and human resources.
-You will want your entire staff onboard with your company’s mission to embrace this timely topic.
+Senior management needs to commit to education and discussions surrounding D & I. You will want your entire staff onboard with your company’s mission to embrace this topic.

 - Take your diversity awareness to a new level

 - Understand what it is and is not

 - Definitions and benefits related to D & I

 - Diversity is more than how we look